prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

      1. Move async itx's for object being commited, to the sync list

+     2. Write all commit list `itx`'s to disk

+???

+# How are itx's written to disk?

+ - ~~`zil_commit` handles the process of writing `itx_t`'s to disk:~~

+     1. ~~Move async itx's for object being commited, to the sync list~~

-     2. Move sync list to "commit list"; sync list now empty
+     2. Write all commit list `itx`'s to disk

+        - We do this by iterating over the `itx`'s in the commit list

-     3. For each itx in commit list:
+        - For each `itx`:

-         1. Copy itx data into ZIL block

-         2. If space in ZIL block lacking...
+           1. If insufficient space in the currently "open" ZIL block:

+              - Allocate a new (empty) ZIL block...

-           - allocate new (empty) block, write out old block
+              - issue write of old block

+           2. Copy the `itx` into the "open" ZIL block

+        - Finally, issue last "open" ZIL block to disk

+           - this also means, allocated another block...

+           - to be the next "open" ZIL block

 ---

-# Example: `zil_commit` Object C
+# Example: `zil_commit` Object B

 <hr style="visibility:hidden;" />